Jehovah's Witnesses: Rejection of blood transfusions

-Jehovah's Witnesses typically refuse blood transfusions, which they consider a violation of God's law based on their interpretation of Acts 15:28, 29 and other scriptures.
+Jehovah's Witnesses are told to reject the transfusion of whole blood, which they consider a violation of God's law based on their interpretation of Acts 15:28, 29 and other scriptures.
 This prohibition has existed since 1945.
 They also do not eat blood-based foods, such as blood sausage.
 Since 1961, acceptance of a blood transfusion without subsequent repentance has been grounds for expulsion from the group.
 Members are directed to refuse blood transfusions, even in "a life-or-death situation".
 Their literature implies that there is a blood alternative for every medical situation and "emphasizes the danger of blood transfusions".
-Jehovah's Witnesses do not accept the transfusion of "whole blood, packed red cells, platelets, white cells or plasma".
-Autologous blood donation, where one's blood is stored for later use, is also considered unacceptable.
-Members may accept some blood plasma fractions at their own discretion.
-Some Jehovah's Witnesses may accept prohibited blood products if medical confidentiality is upheld, although Jehovah's Witnesses who work in a hospital may break such confidentiality.
+For many years, autologous blood donation, where one's own blood is stored for later use, was also forbidden; on 20 March 2026, the blood transfusion policy was revised, allowing members to have their own blood drawn and stored for medical or surgical procedures that may require a transfusion.
+On September 18, 2026, the policy was further revised, prohibiting only the transfusion of whole blood; members may decide to receive or donate packed red cells, platelets, white cells or plasma for medical use.
+Some Jehovah's Witnesses have accepted prohibited blood products where medical confidentiality has been maintained, although Jehovah's Witnesses who work in a hospital may break such confidentiality.
 Jehovah's Witness patients are generally open to non-blood alternative treatments, even if they are less effective.

 Courts have intervened in life-threatening situations involving children that require blood transfusions to allow the treatment to take place.
 Courts may allow mature minors to reject blood transfusions based on their beliefs.
-The May 22, 1994 issue of Awake! entitled Youths Who Put God First featured children who refused blood transfusions and subsequently died.
+The May 22, 1994, issue of Awake! entitled Youths Who Put God First featured children who refused blood transfusions and subsequently died.

 The Watch Tower Society provides pre-formatted durable power of attorney documents prohibiting major blood components, in which members can specify which allowable fractions and treatments they will accept.
 The denomination has established Hospital Liaison Committees as a cooperative arrangement between individual Jehovah's Witness members and medical professionals and hospitals to provide information about bloodless treatment options.
 Patients who accept certain blood products in the committee's presence are deemed to have disassociated and are shunned.
 The National Secular Society advocates against hospitals partnering with hospital liaison committees due to medical coercion.